OLA 3: HTML & CSS & JavaScript

 Hover effects for buttons

-(3) Link the cash.css to the head section of the HTML file using <link>
+(3) Link cash.css in the head section of cash.html using <link>.

 Step 4: Submission Instructions